P&P

 • Defense manufacturing: Distributed across 35+ states

-8. Data-Driven Recruiting: Analytics as Infrastructure
+8. Data-Driven Recruiting: Analytics as systems

 Metrics That Matter in 2026